max-schweikl/Final-Project_Group-5/README.md

 ## First Pass at Database

-Now that our data is ready, we can build the three tables we need
+Now that our data is ready, we can build the tables we need

 <img src="week1/load_database.png">